mtamc/memo/README.md

 Error handling is done using `neverthrow`, which is similar to Rust Result or FP Either.
 Learn more about its API at: https://github.com/supermacro/neverthrow

+## Environment variables

+External API keys are set in [Netlify](https://app.netlify.com/sites/td-memo/settings/deploys#environment) environment variables.
+They are also avaiable in production inside `process.env`.